aristanetworks/avd-workshops/workshops/vscode.md

 ![VS Code Logo](assets/images/vscode_Editor_Open_Italics.png){: style="width:260px"}

-To close a file you can click on the ```x``` of the editor tab, if you instead see a circle that means the changes to that file are unsaved.
+To close a file you can click on the ```x``` of the editor tab, if you see a circle, changes to that file are unsaved.

 To close the folder go to ```File > Close Folder``` or ```Cmd/Ctrl + k``` then hit ```f```.